MQCybersec/mqcybersec-website/src/content/writeups/25-dawgctf-stingraysniper.md

 Now on CellMapper, set your provider to the correct MCC and MNC (I did this by picking any provider then changing the URL to the correct MCC and MNC values)

-There are a lot of blocks here that don't resolve to a match so you had to try alot...
+There are a lot of blocks here that don't resolve to a match so you had to try a lot...
 This one just ended up working!

 We can then use the [CellID converter](https://www.cellmapper.net/enbid) to convert it to an eNB.
 ![converter.png](images/25-dawgctf/stingraysniper/converter.png)